 Take a trick from real estate agents who bake cookies before an open house by making your home smell fresh and clean.
 Skip the artificial air fresheners and light a candle in a light scent instead.
 Fragrances like geranium or lemon verbena will give your home that fresh spring feeling ($10; bedbathandbeyond.com).

 Stack books or magazines neatly on the coffee table, and drape a cozy throw blanket neatly over the arm of the sofa (hint: place it carefully and it will also conceal any stains in the upholstery).
 In the kitchen, hide any counter clutter in the cabinets, leaving only your favorite items on display.
 And if you have time, adding some fresh flowers or greenery works wonders at making a messy home appear cleaner.
 If the overall impression is that your home is tidy, guests won't notice the dust lurking under the couch.

 Want more smart ways to fake a cleaner home—or ready to actually tackle the real cleanup?
-Pre-order a copy of Real Simple Spring Cleaning, your new home cleaning handbook.
+Order a copy of Real Simple Spring Cleaning, your new home cleaning handbook.